roasted red pepper and artichoke quiche

 Tip: When working with artichokes — even canned or frozen ones — the outer leaves are a little woody.
 So feel them with your fingers and make sure you’re only using the tenderest parts – discarding the tougher leaves.

-- 1 ready made pie-crust such as Pillsbury or you can make your own -- kudos to you
+- 1 9-inch pie-crust or you can make your own -- kudos to you

 - 2 jarred roasted red peppers or roast your own peppers*, drained, patted dry and chopped